Table of contents:

 One of the major benefits of an automated inventory management system is that it gives you visibility into your supply chain.
 This means you can track shipments’ progress in real-time and ensure they arrive on time.
-You can also make sure that your suppliers are shipping to you on schedule.
+You can also ensure your suppliers are shipping to you on schedule.

 It’s easier to forecast inventory needs for the future.

 With an automated inventory management system, it’s easier to forecast inventory needs for the future.
 You can use the information from past records to forecast future sales.
-Take an example; you’ve just noticed that you’re about to run out of a certain item.
-You can use your past records to predict how many of those items you’ll sell in the next few months and order enough inventory to cover this demand.
+For example; you’ve just noticed that you’re about to run out of a certain item.
+You can use your past records to predict how many items you’ll sell in the next few months and order enough inventory to cover this demand.